skurfer/RenderMarkdown/README.markdown

 `mod_userdir` locations like `http://server.tld/~user/Foo.mdown` don't currently work.
 (It's difficult to determine the filesystem path using only the URL in such cases.)

-## Credit ##

-Although I have almost completely reworked and rewritten it, I should mention that the basis for generating the Table of Contents in the PHP version came from [this article][toc] on WebDesignLessons.com.

-And of course we should all thank [Gruber][df], Waylan Limberg, and Michel Fortin for their work.

 [md]:     http://daringfireball.net/projects/markdown/
 [mmd]:    https://github.com/fletcher/MultiMarkdown/wiki/MultiMarkdown-Syntax-Guide
 [readme]: http://projects.skurfer.com/Example.mdown